dafny-lang/dafny/Test/tutorial/induction-principle.md

 The first modification we do is to transform the `Seq` case from `Seq(e1: Expr, e2: Expr)` to `Seq(seq<Expr>)`.
 This requires adding a function to interpret sequences of expressions.
-Anticipating a bit on the next language extension we will implement (allowing assignments and let-bindings to update/declare a sequence of variables - see [next section](#section-increments-varseq)), we define this function so that it returns the *sequence* of the values the individual expressions evaluate to, rather than the value the *last* expression in the sequence evaluates to:
+Anticipating a bit on the next language extension we will implement allowing assignments and let-bindings to update/declare a sequence of variables - see [next section](#section-increments-varseq); we define this function so that it returns the *sequence* of the values the individual expressions evaluate to, rather than the value the *last* expression in the sequence evaluates to: